Extraltodeus/Vector_Sculptor_ComfyUI/README.md

 I make these nodes to try to understand things deeper.
 My maths can sometimes be wrong.
 Everything I do is self-taught with an overly top-to-bottom approach.

+Some things like the fact that I'm not turning the cosine similarity score into a linear value might look like an oversight but doing so tends to diminish the effect of the node too strongly and is therefore a deliberate choice.

 I feel that what I have done might also be done by tweaking the activation functions but I haven't got that far.
 Yet.

 Also kittens seems immune to this transformation and inherits little suits before turning into AI chaos.